panchalsagar1815/Flower-Classification-Using-DeepLearning/README.md

 Once the model is trained, it is evaluated on a separate test set to assess its performance.
 Metrics such as accuracy, precision, recall, and F1-score are computed to measure the model's ability to correctly classify flowers.
 The results are analyzed to gain insights into the model's strengths and weaknesses.

 Finally, the trained model can be deployed in real-world scenarios for flower classification tasks.
 It can be integrated into applications, websites, or systems that require automatic flower recognition, aiding in botanical research, gardening, or even assisting in the creation of flower catalogues or e-commerce platforms.

+Overall, this Flower Classification project combines the power of data augmentation techniques with deep learning to develop an accurate and robust system for classifying different types of flowers.
+By augmenting the dataset, the model becomes more resilient to variations in image data, enabling it to handle diverse viewpoints, lighting conditions, and other environmental factors commonly encountered in real-world scenarios.